filamentphp/filament/docs/02-resources.md

 title: Resources
 ---

-<p class="lg:text-2xl">Resources are static classes that describe how administrators should be able to interact with data from your app.
-They are associated with Eloquent models from your app.</p>
+Resources are static classes that describe how administrators should be able to interact with data from your app.
+They are associated with Eloquent models from your app.

 To create a resource for the `App\Models\Customer` model: